Pysched/MS3-DM/README.md

 - **Remove Book Meeting** - This feature allows users to  and delete the book club meeting that they have selected.
 If deleting, the user, who must be registered and logged in, can delete the book club meeting.

 - **Cancel Remove** - This feature allows the user to change their mind and return to the meeting page of the specific book club meeting that they had selected.

+- **Flashed Messages** - This feature provides feedback to the user as they interacte with the features of the site and thus provides the user with system state information.

 ### Features Left to Implement